TV-Rename/tvrename/userguide.md

 ## "My Shows"
 My Shows is where you tell TV Rename about the TV Shows you are watching (or have watched), where they can be found and how they are structured.

-In essence this tab (along with some of the preferences) allows you to configure the interaction between  [TheTVDB.com](http://thetvdb.com "Visit thetvdb.com") and your "Media Library".
+In essence this tab (along with some of the preferences) allows you to configure the interaction between  [TheTVDB.com](http://thetvdb.com "Visit thetvdb.com") and your Media Library.
 Incidentally there can be multiple storage locations including local paths or drives on your computer, mapped network shares and UNC paths.
 The only restrictions being that a TV Show cannot be spread across multiple locations, and removable USB drives should be set up so they always get the same path or drive letter assigned to them each time they are used.

 Here, you can see a number of shows listed in the left hand panel of the window.
-These are the shows that TV Rename is monitoring, if a show is in your "Media Library" it will have further information associated with it (its "home" folder in the "Media Library" for example, but there is much more).
+These are the shows that TV Rename is monitoring, if a show is in your Media Library it will have further information associated with it (its "home" folder in the Media Library for example, but there is much more).
 In the right hand panel you can read details about the highlighted show gleaned from [TheTVDB.com](http://thetvdb.com "Visit thetvdb.com").
 ![My Shows](images/main-window/my-shows-01.png)
 Below these panels are a series of buttons which allow you to manage the content.
 They are: -

 * {:.no-icon} `Add` - Adds a new show to the list.
-Remember you will need to add folders to for the show separately if you need to monitor it in the "Media Library".
+Remember you will need to add folders to for the show separately if you need to monitor it in the Media Library.
 You don't need to add a folder if you only want to see the shows air-dates in the ***[When to Watch](#when-to-watch "go to "When to Watch")*** tab.

 * {:.no-icon} `Edit` - Edit the currently selected show.